 15. DON’T pat a Koala

 Australia has some of the unique animals in the world, and many visitors want to pat a koala.
 But, they can’t because, in the interest of animal welfare, there is a NSW government regulation, where holding Koalas is not permitted, and I think most people understand this.
+However, you still can, though shouldn’t hold a koala in Queensland and South Australia.

 16. DON’T smoke